ddeutils/ddeutil-workflow/README.md

   - [Tasks (T)](#tasks-transform)
 - [Configuration](#configuration)

-This **Utility Workflow** objects was created for easy to make a simple metadata driven pipeline that able to **ETL, T, EL, or ELT** by `.yaml` file.
+This **Workflow** objects was created for easy to make a simple metadata driven pipeline that able to **ETL, T, EL, or ELT** by `.yaml` file.

 I think we should not create the multiple pipeline per use-case if we able to